 Join me on a 13-Day Tour of France including the European Patchwork Meeting

 I’m really excited to share with you that I’ll be leading a 13-day tour of France from Paris to Provence that showcases textiles, wines, pottery, and more with visits to museums, specialty shops, and workshops along with two days at the European Patchwork Meeting, an international quilting event that features hundreds of quilts and vendors.
+The dates are September 14 – 26.

 The tour starts in Paris and includes stops in Strasbourg, Beaune, Lyon, Tain l’Hermitage, Avignon, and Aix-en-Provence.